-The Resource Management Strategy and Implementation Annex (hereinafter called the Resource Annex) introduces the basic concepts, policies and procedures for providing and/or coordinating the provision of services, personnel, equipment and supplies to support operations associated with natural disasters, technological events and other incidents within Larimer County.
-This Resource Annex describes the governmental organizations responsible for providing logistics and resources (facilities, supply/procurement, personnel, transportation, equipment, and utilities) and the elements of the private sector that normally offer commodities and services.
-Partnerships between Larimer County Emergency Management and the cities in the County provide for a county-wide emergency services program that supports the Incident Command System (ICS), the National Incident Management System (NIMS), and Emergency Support Function 7 (ESF 7).
+The Resource Management Annex (hereinafter referred to as the Resource Annex) introduces the basic concepts, policies and procedures for providing and/or coordinating the provision of services, personnel, equipment and supplies to support operations associated with natural disasters, technological events and other incidents within Larimer County.
+This Resource Annex describes the governmental organizations responsible for the identification, location, acquisition, storage, maintenance and testing, timely distribution, and accounting for services and materials to address the hazards in Larimer County.

+Partnerships between Larimer County Emergency Management and the cities in the County provide for a county-wide emergency management program that supports the Incident Command System (ICS), the National Incident Management System (NIMS), and Emergency Support Function 7 (ESF 7).
 The Resource Annex is intended to be a model for how the county, cities and special districts conduct resource management and logistics operations.